avilabiel/docker/README.md

 So, we would have:

 - `Dockerfile`: that builds one image with two services (webserver + jobserver)
-- `docker-compose`: to build this image + anything else
 - `wrapper_script.sh`: the script that will start the services

 ## Testing Approaches

-Then, it's possible to test the approaches.
+It's possible to test the approaches.
 The requirements are the following:

 - The app should log "tick!" every second
-- The localhost:3000 should show "{ "hello": "world"}"
+- The localhost:3000 should show "{ "hello": "world" }"

 ### Each service has its Dockerfile + Docker compose